ctb123za/carlos.prank/index.md

 Nicole T: Awww OK!
 Whoever she is.
 I hope she realises.
 You know, You're just amazing!
 Go get her tiger.
 ROAR!
 Leanna says you only listen to Shania when you're in love 😂 you would know if you read her book Honestly, you're in two chapters.
 C'Mon Carlos!
+It made some people cry it was that good.

 Nicole T: Oh before I forget Boo Boo, Bianca is working on a DMW story telling project I saw the draft on your Wild Card Match With NDT Where it was a 2V2